xr50-syn/XR50RepoClient_UnityPackage/README.md

 A Unity package containing a simple client that interfaces with the XR50 Training Repo.
 It implements helper functions to interface with its WebAPI.

 ## Installation
 Import the package into an existing Unity project.
+Navigate to the Package Manager, select Install package by name, and install the  com.unity.nuget.newtonsoft-json package.

 ## Usage
 The XR50RepoClient.cs can be attached to Unity objects.
 The UserName and AppName must be set to existing user and App.